-6Limited Partnership - Fixed income - PIMCO Tactical Opportunities Offshore Fund, LP
+Limited Partnership - Hedge fund - PIMCO Tactical Opportunities Offshore Fund, LP

 The Fund invests all or substantially all of its assets in PIMCO Tactical Opportunities Master Fund Ltd. The Fund's and the Master Fund's investment objective is to seek returns by investing principally in (or otherwise gaining exposure to) performing, stressed or distressed securities and loans of any type and with any sector across the global fixed income markets.